 Unfortunately, identity theft related fraud isn’t showing any signs of slowing down any time soon.
 Cybercrime annual revenue currently totals $1.5 trillion, surpassing the revenue of Tesla, Facebook, Microsoft, Apple, Amazon and Walmart combined.

-Make sure you monitor your identity for signs of fraud, especially during this time of cybercrime growth.
+Signing up for identity monitoring can search for signs of fraud, especially during this time of cybercrime growth.